-Table 45 Measure GHG-13: Advance Infill Develop ment ---------- ---------------- --------- --------- -------- --------- ------ ldentifier Measure/Action GHG Reduct (MTC ion Potential CO 2 e) 2030 2045 Measure GHG-13 Implement the Infill Development Program to advance infill development in Priority Areas through 2030 and 2045.
+Table 45 Measure GHG-13: Advance Infill Development

+Identifier Measure/Action GHG Reduct (MTC ion Potential CO 2 e) 2030 2045 Measure GHG-13 Implement the Infill Development Program to advance infill development in Priority Areas through 2030 and 2045.
 Not Quantifiable Not Quantifiable Action GHG-13-a Designate an Infill Coordinator position within the Planning and Environmental Revolversee implementation of the Infill Development Program, including, but not limit Oversee coordination with internal County departments and external stakehold process.
 Identify the major barriers to quality infill development and develop strategies those barriers.
-Lead development of policies, development codes, and zoning codes that support staff training on any relevant policies and codes designed to support.
-Develop and oversee administration of incentives for quality infill projects. view Division which ted to: ders throughout th for addressing the port infill. infill. n will lead and ne development e removal of Action GHG-13-b Conduct a nexus study for imposing a fee structure for projects that do not meet d development (Infill Fee) to provide financial support for infill projects.
-Activities that or redevelopment using the infill fee fund, include but are not limited to: design assistance, fee deferrals, application fee reductions or offsets, staff support for Property Business Improvement District formation and capacition EV charging facilities and other mobility hub infrastructure, and code amendments that may be necessary for the conversion of existing communes. efined standards f t may facilitate inf ty building, ercial or office bui or infill ill development ldings to Action GHG-13-c Establish an Infill Fee fund using payments from non-infill development projects with Developers/builders of projects for non-infill developments, shall pay the Cound determined by the nexus study for each dwelling unit equivalent (DUE); provide paid for any unit constructed on any parcel dedicated to the Sacramento House (SHRA) pursuant to an applicable Affordable Housing Strategy.
-The fee shall be adjusted annually on January 1 based on the Engineering New This fee shall be paid to the County upon issuance of a building permit for the a separate account dedicated to facilitating infill development or redevelopment th the following re nty the appropriate led that the Infill Fo sing and Redevelo vs Record Construc- development and ent. equirements: e amount ee shall not be pment Agency ction Cost Index. deposited into Action GHG-13-d Adopt an ordinance to update the Zoning Code establishing the Infill Fee requirem development projects. ents for all new no on-infill Action GHG-13-e Continue to engage with SACOG in regional planning efforts to secure funding and Green Means Go Pilot Program) to increase infill and reduce VMT by supporting the Metropolitan Transportation Plan/Sustainable Communities Strategy. d implement progr e implementation ams (such as the of the SACOG Action GHG-13-f Share information regarding new Infill Fee requirements and infill supportive policy notices, the County website, and information sheets for developers. and code change s through public
+Lead development of policies, development codes, and zoning codes that sup Support staff training on any relevant policies and codes designed to support Develop and oversee administration of incentives for quality infill projects.
+Perform comprehensive reviews of the success and opportunities of the infill projects. ted to: ders throughout th for addressing the port infill. infill. ne development e removal of Action GHG-13-b Conduct a nexus study for imposing a fee structure for projects that do not meet of development (Infill Fee) to provide financial support for infill projects.
+Activities that or redevelopment using the infill fee fund, include but are not limited to: design assistance, fee deferrals, application fee reductions or offsets, staff support for Property Business Improvement District formation and capacities EV charging facilities and other mobility hub infrastructure, and code amendments that may be necessary for the conversion of existing commercial uses. t may facilitate inf ity building, ill development Action GHG-13-c Establish an Infill Fee fund using payments from non-infill development projects with Developers/builders of projects for non-infill developments, shall pay the Court determined by the nexus study for each dwelling unit equivalent (DUE); provide paid for any unit constructed on any parcel dedicated to the Sacramento House (SHRA) pursuant to an applicable Affordable Housing Strategy.
+The fee shall be adjusted annually on January 1 based on the Engineering New This fee shall be paid to the County upon issuance of a building permit for the a separate account dedicated to facilitating infill development or redevelopment nty the appropriate led that the Infill Fe sing and Redevelo vs Record Construct e development and e amount ee shall not be pment Agency ction Cost Index.
+Action GHG-13-d Adopt an ordinance to update the Zoning Code establishing the Infill Fee requirements for all new non-infill development projects.
+Action GHG-13-e Continue to engage with SACOG in regional planning efforts to secure funding and Green Means Go Pilot Program) to increase infill and reduce VMT by supporting the Metropolitan Transportation Plan/Sustainable Communities Strategy.